bentoml/BentoML/docs/source/guides/monitoring.rst

 Inference Data Collection & Model Monitoring
 ============================================

-Data-Centric Artificial Intelligence is a popular paradigm that is revolutionizing the way we build AI systems.
+Data-Centric Artificial Intelligence is an industrial leading paradigm that puts data at the forefront of AI systems.
 It is a new way of thinking about AI that is based on the idea that data is the most important component of AI systems.